-I am a fifth-year Ph.D.
-Candidate in School Psychology at Temple University and a pre-doctoral intern at New Alternatives for Children.
-I received my B.A. in Psychology from the University of Pennsylvania, M.A. in Forensic Psychology from John Jay College of Criminal Justice, and M.Ed. in School Psychology from Temple University.
+I received my Ph.D. in School Psychology from Temple University and am a post-doctoral fellow at New Alternatives for Children and a Nationally Certified School Psychologist (NCSP).
+I received my B.A. in Psychology from the University of Pennsylvania, M.A. in Forensic Psychology from John Jay College of Criminal Justice, and M.Ed. in School Psychology and Graduate Certificate in Applied Behavior Analysis from Temple University.

 Clinically, I am interested in supporting children with autism, I/DD, and PTSD, as well as other mental health conditions.
 I am also interested in working with youth who have experienced trauma, and who have been involved in the child welfare/foster care and juvenile justice systems.
-My main research interest is the school to prison pipeline for children with autism and alternatives to harsh disciplinary practices in schools that push children out of classrooms and into the justice system.
-I am currently working on my dissertation which is a mixed-methods study focused on justice-involved youths' perceptions of the mental health care they received while incarcerated.
+My research focus is the school to prison pipeline for children with autism, as well as interdisciplinary research on autism/developmental disabilities, trauma/PTSD, mental health in the media, immigration, and the justice system.
+I recently defended my dissertation which was a mixed-methods study focused on justice-involved youths' perceptions of the mental health care they received while incarcerated.

 Journal of Emotional and Behavioral Disorders, 2021 (Peer-Reviewed Journal)

 Report of the 2020 Interdivisional Immigration Project Commissioned by the CODAPAR American Psychological Association, 2021

 Official Statement from the Global Alliance for Behavioral Health and Social Justice, 2020